 - Taste as you go.
 The seasonings can make or break your gravy!
 Season to your liking but making sure to test it along the way.

 - Once you get this easy turkey gravy recipe down, you can then start to get creative with your additions.
-Use the giblets for delicious giblet gravy.
+Use the giblets for delicious giblet gravy and add fresh herbs.

 - Add some cream for an even creamier taste experience.

 Storing & Freezing